-Last year the Occupational Safety and Health Administration issued a final rule to protect America’s workers by limiting their exposure to respirable crystalline silica.
-The rule establishes a new permissible exposure limit and includes several provisions that apply to the construction industry that will be enforced on Sept.
-23. Are you ready?
+In 2016, the Occupational Safety and Health Administration (OSHA) issued a final rule to protect America’s workers by limiting their exposure to respirable crystalline silica.
+The rule establishes an updated permissible exposure limit and includes several provisions that apply to the construction industry that will are routinely enforced.
+Is your company prepared for an OSHA visit?

 Key provisions of OSHA’s crystalline silica rule